How we clean waste water

 When we extract oil from the oil sands a mixture of water, coarse sand, silt and clay particles, and residual oil is left behind.
 This mixture, known as tailings, is stored and carefully managed.
 Tailings are integral to our mining operation, as they allow us to recycle water from tailings ponds.

-At our Athabasca Oil Sands Project in Canada in 2014 we used approximately 1.14 barrels of river water from the Athabasca River for every barrel of bitumen extracted from our mining operations.
-This was supplemented by groundwater, precipitation and connate water (water that forms part of the ore) as part of water recycling.
+At our Athabasca Oil Sands Project in Canada in 2015 we used approximately 0.90 barrels of river water from the Athabasca River for every barrel of bitumen extracted from our mining operations.
+This was supplemented by groundwater, precipitation and surface water run-off that is collected and retained.
 We recycle all water recovered from this extraction process, but need fresh water to replace the water that evaporates.